lundqvistr/manual_medfak_research_data/manual.md

 Further, the data considered is of the kind usually referred to as _quantitative_.
 Considerations for the structure in qualitative data must be found elsewhere.

-### The scope for the recommendations made here/Här behövs annan rubrik
-In many research projects, data comes from several sources: your own manually entered data, external databases, data collected by others or the like.
-The suggestions made are meant to be of use especially when you are setting up your own structure.

-In the case of data from other sources, you are not in complete control yourself.
-There might be a lot of variables already named, having more or less complete documentation, and the structures might not be in line with the recommendations made here.
-Then you have to make a decision about if "old" structures should be changed or not.
-There is not any simple rule for how to proceed in such cases.
-You could limit your efforts to only new derived variables, or you could set out to change all of the old variables.

-Our recommendation is that whatever approach is chosen, you should try to make these decisions early in the process.
-It does not become easier to set up a good structure for the data later.

 ### Why is a good structure in research data so important?
 Having a good structure is simply fundamental for working efficiently, both for yourself during the project and in other contexts.